imclab/cai/README.txt

-vitobi: VIsual Test Of Bivariate Independence
+vai: Visual Assessment of Independence